Professional Voice Disorder

 - Increased effort in specific styles of singing (i.e. belting, classical singing, etc)

 - Increased vocal fatigue

-*Note: It is absolutely crucial that you seek out care from a team who is well versed in care for professional voice users.
-Not all Ear Nose and Throat Doctors specialize in care for the professional voice users.
-When you get an exam of your voice, it should be a videostroboscopic examination which should be an exam performed with slow motion imaging, recorded on a screen, and played back for you and explained in detail.
-If you do not receive this level of care and evaluation, you should seek out a second opinion.
+*Note: It is absolutely crucial that you seek out care from a team with experience in care for professional voice users.
+Not all Ear, Nose, and Throat Doctors specialize in care for professional voice users.
+When you get an exam of your voice, it should be a video stroboscopic examination, which is an exam performed with slow-motion imaging, recorded on a screen, and played back for you and explained in detail.
+If you do not receive this comprehensive care and evaluation level, you should seek a second opinion.

-**Additionally, we recommend that if you are a professional voice user and rely on your voice for a living that you consider getting a baseline exam.
-This means that you come for a videostroboscopic examination when you are feeling 100% vocally and physically healthy.
-Not everyone’s vocal folds appear anatomically normal and that is okay.
+**Additionally, if you are a professional voice user and rely on your voice for a living, we recommend you consider getting a baseline exam.
+This means you come for a video stroboscopic examination when feeling 100% vocally and physically healthy.
+Not everyone’s vocal folds appear anatomically normal, and that is okay.
 When you are feeling vocally normal, we can assess the structure and function of your vocal folds and know what your baseline looks like.
-Therefore, if you ever come upon a symptomatic problem in the future, you will know what your baseline is to compare to and ensure no findings are actually incidental.
+Therefore, if you ever encounter a symptomatic problem in the future, you will know what your baseline is to compare to and ensure no findings are incidental.
 You can take a video of your stroboscopic video on a phone or smart device and have it with you indefinitely.

 “When it comes to vocal health, Carly Schiff absolutely changed the game for me.
 Her vast knowledge, skillful care and warm bedside manner made my post-injury healing process a breeze.
 Don’t even think twice, call her up and get your voice stronger than you ever thought it could be.” – Nik Walker, Aaron Burr in Hamilton An American Musical on Broadway and US Tour.